 Some medications prevent the development of new blood vessels that feed the tumor.
-Others interfere with cancer growth by reducing the effect of and other chemical messengers on the cells.
-Nowadays there are also medications that can boost the 's ability to fight certain types of cancer cells.
+Others interfere with cancer growth by reducing the effect of hormones and other chemical messengers on the cells.
+Nowadays there are also medications that can boost the immune system's ability to fight certain types of cancer cells.

 The most suitable treatment option will depend on various things, like the type of tumor and the stage of the disease.
 Researchers are always looking for new ways to limit the growth and spread of cancer cells.

 Brandes R, Lang F, Schmidt R. Physiologie des Menschen: mit Pathophysiologie.
 Berlin: Springer; 2019.

 Kasper DL, Fauci AS, Hauser SL et al. Harrison's Principles of Internal Medicine.
 New York: McGraw-Hill; 2015.